-'''

-pyodide.runPython('

-with open("/hello.txt", "r") as fh:

-data = fh.read()

-print(data)
+print(Path("/hello.txt").read_text())

 ');

 '''

 Mounting a file system

 The default file system used in Pyodide is MEMFS, which is a virtual in-memory file system.
 The data stored in MEMFS will be lost when the page is reloaded.

 If you wish for files to persist, you can mount other file systems.
 Other file systems provided by Emscripten are IDBFS, NODEFS, PROXYFS, WORKERFS.
 Note that some filesystems can only be used in specific runtime environments.
 See Emscripten File System API for more details.
 For instance, to store data persistently between page reloads, one could mount a folder with the IDBFS file system